graphql/graphql-spec/spec/Section 3 -- Type System.md

 :: When defining a custom scalar, GraphQL services should provide a _scalar specification URL_ via the `@specifiedBy` directive or the `specifiedByURL` introspection field.
 This URL must link to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
+See more on the GraphQL scalars [implementation guide](https://scalars.graphql.org/implementation-guide) and see [custom scalar specification templates](https://scalars.graphql.org/) at [scalars.graphql.org](https://scalars.graphql.org/).

 For example, a GraphQL service providing a `UUID` scalar may link to RFC 4122, or some custom document defining a reasonable subset of that RFC.
 If a _scalar